rampal-punia/python-tutorials/4_pyhton_useful_concepts/lambda_function/readme.md

 # Output: ['y', 't', 'o']
 ```

-The filter function in Python takes in a function and a list as arguments, and returns a new list that contains only the elements from the original list for which the condition of the filter function returned True.
+The filter function in Python takes in a function and a list as arguments and returns a new list that contains only the elements from the original list for which the condition of the filter function returned True.

-Let's check another example, where we filter the odd numbers only from a list of numbers using filter and `lambda function`.
+Let's check another example, where we filter the odd numbers only from a list of numbers using the filter and `lambda function`.

 ```python
 # Define a list